 George V was King of the United Kingdom from 1910 to 1936.
 During World War I, he distributed a letter to American soldiers offering thanks and support for their entering the war on the side of the Allies.
 This particular letter was sent to Army soldier Alonzo Daniel McClain, who lived in Louisiana.
 Jeanne McClain Veazey, daughter of Alonzo McClain donated the collection.

-“Prime Time” was a radio program on KPEL that aired every Saturday morning.
-This program included reminiscences about the Lafayette and Acadiana area.
-This is a good source of information for people interested in studying the past and present of Acadiana.
+“Prime Time” was a radio program on KPEL documenting reminiscences about the Lafayette and Acadiana area.
+This collection contains all 700 parts of the KPEL program.

 3 reels (80 programs)